-The quartet’s busy concert schedule has included concerts in the Alte Oper Frankfurt, Cologne Philharmonic Hall, London’s Wigmore Hall, Beethovenfest in Bonn, and Cité de la Musique, Paris, as part of the String Quartet Biennale 2022.
+The quartet has appeared in concert at the Alte Oper Frankfurt, the Cologne Philharmonic, London’s Wigmore Hall, the Izumi Hall in Osaka, Beethovenfest in Bonn, and Cité de la Musique, Paris, as part of the String Quartet Biennale 2022.
 The ensemble was selected as “Quartet in Residence” at the Holzhausenschlösschen in Frankfurt for 2023, following internationally established quartets such as the Aris Quartet and the Eliot Quartet.
-Special artistic collaborations include working together with the composer Jörg Widmann as part of „Kosmos Widmann“ in the Heidelberger Frühling Festival 2021, along with chamber music collaborations with Martin Stadtfeld, Hariolf Schlichtig and the Vogler Quartet.
+As part of their debut at the Festspiele Mecklenburg-Vorpommern 2023, they collaborated with artists such as Alfred Brendel, Kit Armstrong and Quatuor Hanson.
+Other special artistic collaborations include “Kosmos Widmann” with the composer Jörg Widmann in the Heidelberger Frühling Festival 2021, along with chamber music collaborations with Martin Stadtfeld, Hariolf Schlichtig and the Vogler Quartet.

-A passionate advocate of music education, the Malion Quartet is the founder of many of its own projects, such as the Malion Music Festival and a concert series called “What has Beethoven got to do with me?”.
+A passionate advocate of music education, it is particularly important to the ensemble to bring unusual concerts to a broad audience.
+This has inspired the development of their own special concert format: ON/OFFstage.
+Based on this concept, the group founded many of its own projects, such as the Malion Music Festival and a concert series called “What has Beethoven got to do with me?”.
 Their music video of Beethoven’s “Große Fuge” was nominated for an Opus Klassik 2022 award.
-The ensemble’s diverse projects have also included numerous recordings for SWR and WDR, as well as performing as guests on the “Einstand” radio show on Deutschlandradio Kultur.
+The Malion Quartet’s diverse projects have also included numerous recordings for SWR and WDR, as well as performing as guests on the “Einstand” radio show on Deutschlandradio Kultur.